perrutquist/timer_app/README.md

-# Multi-Timer PWA ⏱️
+# Multi-Timer App ⏱️

-A tiny progressive-web app that lets you run a **sequence of timers** described with plain text.
+A tiny, free, open source progressive-web app that lets you run a **sequence of timers** described with plain text.
 Perfect for interval training, presentations, cooking sessions, and more.
 Everything runs client-side and also works **offline** thanks to a service worker.